 Pushing the boundaries of painting by using, sometimes, unconventional materials and working the representation/abstraction through multiple phases of creation and destruction, (sometimes, close to obliteration), creates a tension.
 Into this I enter notions about dichotomies (thus, tensions) between the physical world and the transcendent realm: materialism versus non-material; representation versus abstraction; humor versus solemnity.

 Picasso said that no art is truly abstract because the artist always starts from something.
 The generation of imagery is added to, subtracted, and/or eradicated in a painterly language, both with a conscious and intuitive flow of materials and through a conscious level of semiotics.
 Some of the altered relationships are formalist structures.
 The formal elements are those, when transformed, evolve as signifiers in my work.
 The application, variety, and reworking of materials is crucial.
 It is multifarious, leading to visible transparency and multiple layers.
 Layers of depth, impasto, specified detailed surface, and layers of meaning and memories.

-My current work is not based on a single motif but on a variety of contemporary issues, especially the tension between dichotomies, most recently: the anxiety and tension between nature and the man made.
+My current work is not based on a single motif but on a variety of contemporary issues.
+My work is process, action, and associative reference where experiences, intellect, and memories negotiate, compose, and harmonize.